 - Future Ready broadband above 100/100 Mbps

-The SNG project team also identified the best terrestrial technologies available by census block. among fiber, cable, fixed wireless, and DSL, since the research goal was to assess fixed broadband services for Oregonians.
+The SNG project team also identified the best terrestrial technologies available by census block among fiber, cable, fixed wireless, and DSL, The research goal was to assess fixed broadband services for Oregonians.

 The census block level analysis enabled the creation of geographic “heat maps” of the four speed categories and of the four fixed internet technologies.
 Additional heat maps were created to show the presence of fiber infrastructure across the State.
 This same data was provided to Business Oregon as mapable data to include in the online, interactive Oregon broadband Map.